ogauthe/TensorKit.jl/docs/src/man/tutorial.md

 that the original tensor data now needs to be transformed with a construction known as fusion trees, which are made up out of the Clebsch-Gordan coefficients of the group.
-Indeed, note that the non-zero blocks are also no longer labeled by a list of sectors, but by pair of fusion trees.
+Indeed, note that the non-zero blocks are also no longer labeled by a list of sectors, but by pairs of fusion trees.
 This will be explained further in the manual.
 However, the Clebsch-Gordan coefficients of the group are only needed to actually convert a tensor to an `Array`.
 For working with tensors with `SU₂Space` indices, e.g. contracting or factorizing them, the Clebsch-Gordan coefficients are never needed explicitly.
 Instead, recoupling